shahern004/CRUSTy-Core/Documentation/CPP_to_Hybrid_Rust_Migration_Guide.md

 ## Introduction

 This guide provides a structured approach to integrate Rust into an existing C++ codebase within a single binary.
 Rather than a complete rewrite, this guide focuses on incremental migration while maintaining system stability and performance.

+A helpful Rust dual-implementation resource is The Embedded Rust Book at: https://docs.rust-embedded.org

 ## Why Consider a Hybrid Architecture?